department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 <div class="va-introtext">

-If you qualify for Veterans pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+VA pension rates are based on the difference between countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+Find out if you can get this benefit.

 </div>